Break the Cycle of

 Break the Cycle of Children’s Environmental Health Disparities

 to promote health equity for all children.

-Over the past 17 years Break the Cycle has engaged over 150 students from 50 universities in 12 states in the USA as well as from countries in Latin America and Africa that have resulted in the publication of 12 international journal supplements.
+Over the past 19 years Break the Cycle has engaged over 150 students from 50 universities in 12 states in the USA as well as from countries in Latin America and Africa that have resulted in the publication of 12 international journal supplements.
 This set of projects also forms the basis for 12 books in a Public Health Series by Nova Publishers.